chamalulu/live-key/README.md

 added to boot parameters to make live-boot only consider luks encrypted filesystem on removable usb.

-The image of the encrypted filesystem is created by the script `create_persistence.sh` given the name of the image to create.
+The image of the encrypted filesystem can be created by the script `create_persistence.sh` given the name of the image to create.

 ## Testing in virtual machine

 The Makefile has two phony test targets, `test` and `ptest`.

 `test` dependes on the iso image.
 It starts a VM with the iso image attached to the cdrom drive.

 `ptest` depends on the iso image and an image of an encrypted peristence block device.
 It starts a VM with the iso image as in `test` and also the persistence image attached as removable usb storage.

-## Things to implement in live-key project
+### Updating the USB drive

+The Makefile has a phony target `update`.
+It depends on the iso image.
+It executes `update_usb.sh` with the iso image and `myUSB` as parameters.

+`myUSB` should be a symlink to the usb block device.

+## TODOs

+### `myUSB` target selection

+A target for `myUSB` could be defined in the Makefile which prompts the user for a target in `/dev/disk/by-id/` to set up the symlink to.

+### Bootstrap script and target

+The target `update` requires an existing Live-key environment on a USB drive.
+Provide a script and target to create one from scratch.